FestCat/festcat-voice-builder/README.md

 This is downloaded automatically:

-1. upc_ca_base (also known as festival-ca in some distributions)
+ - upc_ca_base (also known as festival-ca in some distributions)
-2. raw recordings and utt files.
+ - raw recordings and utt files.

 ### English

-Some more testing should be done maybe.

-1. HTS-demo
+ - HTS-demo

 # Usage